 This World Refugee Day (June 20) we pause and reflect.

 Last year, after a period of intensive and intentional prayer, God spoke into my heart.
 He called me to support inclusive development and peacebuilding in Syria, a country ravaged by war where 80 percent of the population now lives in poverty.

-As this work must be undergirded by prayer, I sought the support of my church, Peace Church on 52nd.
-I was invited to lead a webinar on the topic before launching a Prayer Ministry for Syria which gathers over Zoom for about half an hour on the third Thursday of each month.
+As this work must be undergirded by prayer, my first priority was to gather a group of like-minded Christians to gather together regularly for prayer.
+I led a webinar on the topic before launching a Prayer Ministry for Syria which gathers over Zoom for about half an hour on the third Thursday of each month.

 The Prayer Ministry is a small fellowship of Christians from across British Columbia and further afield.
 Each month we unite for a structured liturgy, a special prayer focus and a shared time of prayer.
 In both English and Arabic, we uplift the people of Syria.
 Our group receives prayer points from local churches in Syria and Mennonite Central Committee field staff.

 Everyone with a genuine heart for the people of Syria is welcome to join us for prayer.

 In May, four months into our Prayer Ministry, God graciously prepared for us a path by which to engage practically as well as prayerfully.
 I was on a walk with my friend and fellow Prayer Ministry participant, Susan.
 She noted an opportunity to sponsor refugees interned in Australia’s inhumane immigration detention centres and their families in third countries.

 In Australia, refugee policy is a highly politicized issue.
 Australian law requires the mandatory detention of all non-citizens in Australia who are not in possession of a valid visa.
 This includes refugees who arrive in Australia seeking asylum.